 Why is specific energy (also gravimetric energy density) so important?
 Because it is a metric that reflects the performance of the whole cell and is thus relevant to battery applications.
 It represents a critical step from academia to industry, serving as an estimate of the practical potential of a new battery technology.
 As such, record specific energy is difficult to achieve because it requires excellence in both science and engineering.

-As of March 2020, the best example of a high-energy Li-ion cell has been reported by Tsinghua University.
-It is a pouch cell with commercially relevant capacity (3.3 Ah) and cycle life (~100 cycles, tested at 0.1 C).
-The cell has a specific energy of 320 Wh/kg and is based on Li-metal anode and NMC (or NCM) cathode chemistry.
-Modified cell achieves a specific energy of 340 Wh/kg for limited ~60 cycles.
+As of July 2020, the best example of a high-energy Li-ion cell has been reported by the Battery500 Consortium.
+It is a pouch cell with commercially relevant capacity (2.0 Ah) and cycle life (~350 cycles, tested at C/10 charge and C/3 discharge).
+The cell has a specific energy of 350 Wh/kg and is based on Li-metal anode and NMC (or NCM) cathode chemistry.

 Are these cells comparable?